 The moment the mind is right, the body is right.

 Disease of the body is dis-ease of the mind.

-Suffering is in the mind.
+Suffering is all in the mind.
 When the body hurts, it is felt in the mind.

 One afternoon during my early months at the ashram, found Sri Yukteswar’s eyes fixed on me piercingly.

 “You are too thin, Mukunda.”
 (Yogananda’s birth name)

 His remark struck a sensitive point.
 That my sunken eyes and emaciated appearance were far from my liking was testified to by rows of tonics in my room at Calcutta.
 Nothing availed; chronic dyspepsia had pursued me since childhood.
 My despair reached an occasional zenith when I asked myself if it were worth-while to carry on this life with a body so unsound.

 “Medicines have limitations; the creative life-force has none.
 Believe that: you shall be well and strong.”